Funded by Senate Bill 1407

 What is the current status of the project?

-The New Sutter County Courthouse is currently in construction, with an expected completion date in spring 2015.
+The New Sutter County Courthouse is currently in construction, with an expected opening date in early October 2015.

 Why does Sutter County need a new courthouse?